-See the example from Musyan, Del. en Perse, viii, fig. 130.
-The identification of the zigzag band of fig. 45 as a river pattern conflicts with Frankfort's belief in its origination as an imitation of leather-working technique.
+No See the example from Musyan, Del. on Peers, viii, fig. 130.
+The identification of the rigging band of fig. 45 as a river pattern conflicts with Frankfort's belief in its origination at an imitation of leather working technique.
 Actually both may be true.
-If this is so, we can only assume that by the time of Susa I the pattern had ceased to be imitative of leather work and had become wholly identified with the river motif, for it is impossible now to believe that the Susians were still dependent on leather in the light of the ancient and earlier history of pottery on the Iranian plateau.
-I cannot agree with Pézard that the zigzag band represents mountains (Studies, pp. 29-32), or with Toscanne's belief that the step and zigzag are serpent symbols (Del. en Perse, xii, pp. 153, et seq.).

-motifs within a given culture level, yet understood at the time of use in their true light.
+If that tion at an imitation of leather working technique.
+Actually both may be true.
+If that is so, we can only assume that by the time of Suns I the pattern had ceased to be imitative of leather work and had become wholly identified with the river most, for it impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to believe that the Sunsans were still dependent on leather in the light is impossible now to be limitative of leather work and had become wholly identified with the river most, for it is impossible now to be limitative of leather work and had become wholly identified with the river most, for it is intended to be in the light in the light intended to be int motifs within a given culture level, yet understood at the time of use in their true light.
 And there seems little doubt that the meaning of the step symbol was understood long after the time of Susa I. One need only look at the fluid aspect of the stepped lines in the Amri example, Fig. 43, to feel assured of this.
 Still more explicit is the manner in which the stag on the even later vase from Nal, Fig. 46, emerges from the angular border, in exactly the same relationship to the design as a whole as the stags and plants of the Susa I river patterns.
-And on a sherd from Susa II we see a wholly realistic version wherein a fish is used to mark clearly the course of the stream.
+And on a sherd from Susa II we see a wholly realistic version wherein a fish is used to mark clearly the course of the stream."